backstage/backstage/STYLE.md

 ## File and Export Structure

-1. Shared types should be defined in types.ts.
+1. Shared types should be defined in `types.ts`.
 1. Keep `index.ts` free from implementation, it should only contain re-exports.
 1. If a file has a single or a main export, name the file after the export.